 We offer three foundation programs – Open Foundation, Newstep and Yapug - and are committed to teaching excellence, making our courses some of the most highly rated by students in the University.
 They provide students with a means to access and succeed in a degree of their choice.

 Targeted support at this stage in their academic career is critical due to challenges in social, academic and cultural capital and lack of confidence present within the enabling student cohort, with particular reference to the high levels of first in family (64%) and low SES (36%).

 In addition to our full enabling program, we deliver UON Prep bridging and refresher courses for both undergraduate and enabling students designed to improve academic skills and subject knowledge prior to the commencement of semester.
 These courses are offered both on-campus and online.

 English Language Centre

 We also host the University of Newcastle Language Centre, which has been offering English Language Intensive Courses for Overseas Students (ELICOS) since 1989, and has established a reputation for excellence in English language education.
 We teach ELICOS for academic and general purposes at varying levels of proficiency at our Newcastle and Sydney campuses.

 The Centre has a proud history as a global research leader in the fields of access, equity and enabling education, and since 2013 the Centre has placed a considered focus on building research capacity, successfully doubling output during this time with academic staff who have become involved in, and led, successful research grant applications and important national research projects.
 If you would like to find out more about our Research please visit our Research homepage.

 In research and in teaching and learning, the English Language and Foundation Studies Centre strives for excellence, champions equity and serves our communities to the best of our ability.
 We cordially extend an invitation to individuals and institutions both within Australia and abroad to connect and collaborate with the Centre.
-Please contact our Director, Professor Seamus Fagan, with any enquiries you may have.
+Please visit our people page for a list of Key Contacts for the Centre.